nortikin/sverchok/docs/_sources/panels.rst.txt

 * Scripted node, or "Mesh Expression" node, or one of other nodes that use Blender's text blocks as settings.
 Such nodes are stored together with corresponding text.
-* Group (monad) node.
-It is saved with all contents.
 * Several linked nodes, that do some completed thing, for later usage "as-is".
 * Several linked nodes, that are "sort of going to be needed in this combination often", so that later you can start with this preset and add some